 Anesthesiology; Blood Circulation; Cardiovascular System; Headache; Heart Failure; Hypertension; Ischemia; Microcirculation; Neuromuscular Diseases; Pain; Perfusion; Reperfusion; Hypovolemia

-I am presently undertaking two major areas of research.
+I am presently undertaking several major areas of research.

 - I am seeking to get a better insight into regulation of blood flow at the level of the capillaries and tissues, with an emphasis on assessing how this is controlled by the autonomic nervous system.